-There are a set of no regrets actions that should be taken now, even while the long-term picture is taking shape.
+There remains a set of no regrets actions that should be taken now, while the long-term picture is taking shape.
 They are:

 A new London Careers Service to provide tailored support to young and adult Londoners, with a clear, costed plan for scaling up over time

 Support for employees from sectors that have suffered the most due to COVID-19 or automation via a London Adult Retraining Scheme